voxpupuli/puppet-r10k/README.md

 This will configure `/etc/r10k.yaml` and install the r10k gem after installing ruby using the [puppetlabs/ruby](http://forge.puppetlabs.com/puppetlabs/ruby) module.
 It also has a few helper classes that do some useful things.
-The following entry in Hiera will add a `prerun_command` to puppet.conf.
+The following entry in Hiera will add a `postrun_command` to puppet.conf.

 ```
-r10k::include_prerun_command: true
+r10k::include_postrun_command: true
 ```

 The concept here is that this is declared on the puppet master(s) that have